CorentinTh/FractalTree/README.md

     // To avoid infinite repetitions, we add new branches only if their length if greater than 4px if (lenght > 4) {
-        // We rotate the orthonormal reference clockwise ... ctx.save();
+        // We rotate the orthonormal reference clockwise... ctx.save();
         ctx.rotate(angle);
         // ... and call the function with a reduced length drawBranch(lenght * reducer);
         ctx.restore();

-        // We rotate the orthonormal reference anti-clockwise ... ctx.save();
+        // We rotate the orthonormal reference anti-clockwise... ctx.save();
         ctx.rotate(-angle);
         // ... and call the function with a reduced length